bergus/F/Stream.todo.md

 Collections provide interesting temporal manipulations like filtering by "add" time window, or N most recent values

+TimeBehaviour: A ValueStream of TimeEquations that can be composed lazily and executed/evaluated for a given time to produce a value they might allow Integration / Derivation over time

 How to do describe collections and (application of) actions on them in terms of event streams?
 Possible syntax for an ajax request queue var q = new EventCollection("queue"); make=promise(q.dispatch(type=add,value=requestparams); |->e.isExecuted); new Interval(500).mapSend(q,action=shift).executeEach()